dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1301.md

 Using the Immediate window

 The Immediate window may not be visible in the VBE.
-You can display the VBE’s
+You can display the VBE's

 Immediate window at any time by pressing Ctrl+G.